Learning Southern Italy Cooking in Lecce

 A few things we came away with after learning Southern Italy cooking in Lecce:

-- Food varies from region to region and it is generally not enjoyed outside a region – the ultimate in fresh to the table
+- Food varied from region to region and was generally not enjoyed outside a region – the ultimate in fresh to the table

-- Foods in the south are more bitter and less sweet due to the heat
+- Foods in the south were more bitter and less sweet due to the heat

-- There are few pigs or cows in this region – at the market we chose rabbit and chicken
+- There were few pigs or cows in this region – at the market we chose rabbit and chicken

-- Breads are often from darker, older grains such as kamut – our pasta would be made fro a 2:1 mix of barley flour and Semolina flour
+- Breads were often from darker, older grains such as kamut – our pasta was made from a 2:1 mix of barley flour and Semolina flour

 - Parmesan was still regularly used (although not from this region) and but the local Burrata (mozzarella type wet cheese from cow milk) was the local favourite cheese

 - When making pasta, salt the water – I had given up salting pasta water as a way to reduce salt intake.
-But after liberally salting the pasta water, you could taste the amazing difference this made in the taste of the pasta!
+But after liberally salting the pasta water, we tasted the amazing difference this made in the taste of the pasta!

 - If you wanted to buy pre-made packaged pasta (and Italians do) – look for “bronze extruded” on the package.
 The pasta should have the same rough surface we created when it is homemade.

-We walked away understanding much more about the “why” of Southern Italy cooking and drink that gave us more insight into the culture and the lifestyle.
-So much different when we looked at the food of Bologna!
-We would certainly try Silvestro’s seafood course if he added it to the curriculum!
+We walked away understanding much more about the “why” of Southern Italy cooking and drink.
+It gave us more insight into the culture and the lifestyle.
+So much different than when we looked at the food of Bologna!

-What have you learned about Southern Italy cooking in Lecce?
+What have you learned about?
 Any other tips to share?
 Did you love the food of Puglia?